ludicast/angular-rails/README.md

     gem "rails-angular"

-An bundle away.
+And bundle away.
 To bootstrap things then type:

     rails g angular:install